 Now we’re grilling, or charbroiling…let the peppers and garlic (if not too dark) bake a bit longer, but get them nice and charred, you’ll pull the skin off once they are done.

 Remove from the tray and place on a plate or in a plastic baggie for about 10 minutes to separate the skin from the flesh.
 Cover with plastic wrap and let them “sweat” for a bit.

 This recipe has been adapted from Closet Cooking

 Once they are cooled, peel away the charred skin from the flesh, remove the papery part of the garlic cloves to reveal the subtle softness of the garlic as well.

-Place them all in the bowl of a food processor.
+Place them all in the bowl of a food processor or blender.

-Whir it up several times, on low drizzle in your olive oil and puree well.
+Whir it up several times, then turn on low and drizzle olive oil and puree well.

 Make sure it is nice and smooth, then if making ahead of time, store in airtight container, refrigerating until ready to use.